 Visit our OCD condition page for further information.

 Post-traumatic stress disorder (PTSD)

-You have PTSD if your anxiety symptoms were caused by a threatening life situation, such as a train crash or fire.
-You can feel anxious for months or years after the event even if you weren’t physically harmed at the time.
-Find out more about PTSD.
+PTSD is caused by a threatening situation, such as a car crash or abuse.
+You can feel anxious for months or years after the event, even if you weren’t physically harmed at the time.

 Visit our post-traumatic stress disorder condition page for further information.

 Skin picking is medically known as dermatillomania.
 It is an impulse control disorder where you regularly pick at your skin and find it difficult to stop yourself doing it.
 It can cause damage including bleeding, bruising and scarring.
 It is common to pick the skin on your face, but might also pick other areas of the body.